scott-weeden/gatsby-ecommerce-theme/README.md

       netlify init # initialize a new Netlify project & deploy
       ```

-   It will use the information from the included Netlify configuration file, [`netlify.toml`](./netlify.toml), to set up the build command as `gatsby build` to create a static project and locate the build project in the `public` directory.
+   It will use the information from the included Netlify configuration file, [`netlify.toml`](./netlify.toml), to set up the build command as `build` to create a static project and locate the build project in the `public` directory.

    The `init` process will also set up continuous deployment for your project so that a new build will be triggered & deployed when you push code to the repo (you can change this from your project dashboard: Site Settings/Build & deploy/Continuous Deployment).